chantelwetzel-noaa/data_summary/doc/_main.md

 # Quillback rockfish
  The most recent assessment of Quillback rockfish was a data-moderate assessment conducted in 2021.
 Across available data, Quillback rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 6,579 length observations, 185 age readings, and 1,106 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 4,275 length observations, 185 age readings, and 1,106 otoliths that are available to be aged.
-In California, since 2000, a total of 1,046 length observations, 0 age readings, and 36 otoliths have been collected In Oregon, since 2000, a total of 3,041 length observations, 138 age readings, and 1,070 otoliths have been collected In Washington, since 2000, a total of 188 length observations, 47 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 1,046 length observations, 0 age readings, and 36 otoliths have been collected.
+In Oregon, since 2000, a total of 3,041 length observations, 138 age readings, and 1,070 otoliths have been collected.
+In Washington, since 2000, a total of 188 length observations, 47 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 29,344 length observations, 2,895 age readings, and 3,715 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 28,002 length observations, 2,886 age readings, and 3,715 otoliths that are available to be aged.
-In California, since 2003, a total of 5,057 length observations, 0 age readings, and 29 otoliths have been collected In Oregon, since 2003, a total of 18,366 length observations, 783 age readings, and 3,344 otoliths have been collected In Washington, since 2003, a total of 4,579 length observations, 2,103 age readings, and 342 otoliths have been collected
+In California, since 2003, a total of 5,057 length observations, 0 age readings, and 29 otoliths have been collected.
+In Oregon, since 2003, a total of 18,366 length observations, 783 age readings, and 3,344 otoliths have been collected.
+In Washington, since 2003, a total of 4,579 length observations, 2,103 age readings, and 342 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 219 length observations, 175 age readings, and 1 otoliths that are available to be aged.